 LEVC plug-in hybrid van

-The Coventry-based, Chinese-owned London Electric Vehicle Company – which also builds the electric London Taxi – will introduce a new plug-in electric van in the second half of 2019.
+The Coventry-based, Chinese-owned London Electric Vehicle Company – which also builds the electric London Taxi – is planning to introduce a new plug-in hybrid electric van.

-The plug-in van is expected to use a 1.5-litre three-cylinder petrol engine from sister company Volvo, as well as an additional electric motor to power the rear wheels.
-The same system can be found in the current LEVC London Taxi.
-In the taxi, this gives a pure-electric range of 80 miles, although the van’s range may be shorter.
+It'll use a 1.5-litre three-cylinder petrol engine from sister company Volvo, as well as an additional electric motor to power the rear wheels.
+The same system can be found in the current LEVC taxi, and the same pure-electric range of 80 miles is promised here.

 Volkswagen e-Caddy and Volkswagen e-Transporter

-Earlier this year, Volkswagen revealed a two new electric vans at the Commercial Vehicle Show in Hanover, Germany.
-The e-Caddy and e-Transporter will be sold alongside the current e-Crafter, with the e-Caddy the smallest in the line-up and the e-Crafter the biggest.
+In 2018, Volkswagen revealed a two electric vans at the Commercial Vehicle Show in Hanover, Germany.
+The e-Caddy and e-Transporter will be sold alongside the e-Crafter below, with the e-Caddy the smallest in the line-up and the e-Crafter the biggest.

-The e-Caddy and e-Transporter have been developed in conjunction with Formula E racing team Abt.
-The e-Caddy gets a 37.3kWh battery with a quoted range of 137 miles, while the 4.2 cubic metres of load space in the back mean it'll be one of the most versatile electric vans on sale.
+The e-Caddy and e-Transporter have been developed in conjunction with Formula E racing team and VW Group tuning specialist Abt.
+The e-Caddy gets a 37kWh battery with a range of 137 miles, while the 4.2 cubic metres of load space in the back mean it'll be one of the most versatile electric vans on sale.

-The e-Transporter can be had with either a 37.3 or 74.6 kWh battery.
-This means there's a driving range of 130 or 250 miles respectively, although the scalable battery technology on board means other capacities can be included.
+The e-Transporter can be had with either a 37 or 75kWh battery.
+This means a driving range of 130 or 250 miles respectively, although the scalable battery technology on board means other capacities can be included.